00010111/smbtimeline/README.md

 https://www.youtube.com/watch?v=g85W8FOu6oU

 ## Change History
+ * Version 0.1001:
+	* Bug fix in handling smb2.ioctl.function, which have resulted in exception
  * Version 0.1000:
     * json output of tshark is now used to export data from pcap eliminating the past limitations regarding multiple SMB/RPC commands in a frame.
 	* csv output of tshark is now deprecated